Dartvauder/NeuroSandboxWebUI/README.md

 1) Chat history, generated images and generated audio, are saved in the *outputs* folder
 2) You can also press the `Clear` button to clear your selection
+3) To stop the generation process, click the `Stop generation` button
 #### To close the application, close the terminal

 ## Where can I get models, voices and avatars?